diodincova/mailsender/README.md

 for me - using template engine to generate different letter themes - did not come up with anything.
 I used Twig with preset masks for data substitution, which will be different in different letters.
-Most likely, there is some other obvious implication for me in this question: (
+Most likely, there is some other unobvious implication for me in this question :(